-The pencil-art simulations, blended with manipulated photography, of this digital artist are so amazing that they not only come to life, but ‘leap off the page’.
-The eerie, yet compellingly fantastic, art form is surrealism at its best!
+The pencil-art simulations, blended with manipulated photography, of this digital artist are so amazing that they not only come to life but ‘leap off the page’.
+The eerie, yet compellingly fantastic, the art form is surrealism at its best!

 Asked what really got him started, he says, “I started focusing on art when I noticed I could represent my thoughts in an image, that’s pretty important to me…it’s what I want for my life.”
 Nature-wise, Tullius is a very emphatic and patient and tries to keep his anger under wraps.
 Being emotional, he is quickly reduced to tears, when he gets passionate about something.

 On what has influenced his creativity, he says, “My main influences are really simple, nothing more than life and its feelings.
 I can feel inspired by music, by waking up and staring at my dogs playing, by a homeless child asking for a piece of bread, movies, and everything that surrounds me.”

 He adds, “Sometimes I get myself into deep meditation about existence and it makes me think about things I can do to change myself to be a better person.
 I want to make art that has a positive impact on someone’s life.
 It doesn’t matter how many people have seen it, if just one person was touched by that, it’s worth the effort.”